MJoergen/HyperRAM/README.md

 ### Avalon Memory Map interface
 Here is a brief summary of the signals involved in the Avalon Memory Map interface.
-For full details, refer to the [specification](doc/Avalon_Interface_Specifications.pdf).
+For full details, refer to Section 3 of the [specification](doc/Avalon_Interface_Specifications.pdf).
+The HyperRAM controller uses "Pipelined Read Transfer with Variable Latency", see section 3.5.4 and Figure 12, and supports burst mode, see section 3.5.5.
+It does not use the "waitrequestAllowance" property.

 Signal | Description
 -----: | :---------